alfrix/docs/docs/library/Core_Template.md

 // Copy the exntension entry in the core info file and paste it here.
 // https://github.com/libretro/libretro-super/tree/master/dist/info)

-// If there is no extension use, then use the below comment instead.
-// The (Core name) core does not feature extension use.
-Just load and start the core.

 ## Databases
 // Optional section.